Halqq/CmdLogger/README.md

-# PluginHalq
+# PluginHalq:

-PAPER 1.12.2

-this is plugin, it takes all information from a player who executed any command, and send in webhook
+this is plugin, it takes all information from a player who executed any command, and send in webhook paper 1.12.2

 name, coords, ip, world, date/time

+# Tutorial

 I accept suggestions